AmitS1009/MedSummay/README.md

-# MedDraft - Clinician-Review Discharge Summary Agent
+# MedSummary - Clinician-Review Discharge Summary Agent

-MedDraft is an agentic AI system that reads messy scanned patient notes and produces a structured discharge-summary draft for clinician review.
+MedSummary is an agentic AI system that reads messy scanned patient notes and produces a structured discharge-summary draft for clinician review.
 It is built for clinical safety first: when a fact cannot be sourced, the system marks it missing, pending, conflicting, or escalated instead of guessing.

 The repository includes both required Part 1 outputs and the Part 2 learning-from-edits extension.